Leonard Cohen

 Musical Career

-In the US, the album didn't make the Billboard Top 100, nor did any of Cohen's subsequent works.
-He never became a significant figure in the United States.
-The flower power generation didn't need the melancholic songs of a mature man in a suit and hat.
+In the US, the album didn't crack the Billboard Top 100, and neither did any of Cohen's later works.
+He never became a major figure in the United States.
+The flower power generation had no use for the melancholic songs of a mature man in a suit and hat.
 Cohen didn't fit the spirit of the times.

-In 1973, during the Yom Kippur War between Israel and a coalition of Arab countries, Cohen flew to the Promised Land and asked to be enlisted as a volunteer on the front.
-After being refused, he contributed to the effort by performing for IDF soldiers.In interviews, he often said that 'the 60s were a great time that lasted about eleven minutes, and then the merchants arrived.'
-Such statements did not make him popular with the youth.
+In 1973, during the Yom Kippur War between Israel and a coalition of Arab countries, Cohen flew to the Promised Land and asked to enlist as a volunteer on the front lines.
+When refused, he contributed to the war effort by performing for IDF soldiers.In interviews, he often said that 'the 60s were a great time that lasted about eleven minutes, and then the merchants arrived.'
+Such statements didn't exactly endear him to the youth.

-In 1996, Cohen spent five years in a Zen Buddhist monastery near Los Angeles.
-He drove his mentor Roshi, meditated, and cooked for the community members.
-All this helped Cohen overcome depression and find inner peace.
+Starting in 1996, Cohen spent five years at a Zen Buddhist monastery near Los Angeles.
+He served as driver for his mentor Roshi, meditated daily, and cooked for the community.
+This experience helped Cohen overcome his depression and find inner peace.
 When asked how he reconciled Judaism and Zen Buddhism in his worldview, Cohen replied, "There is no religious worship or prayer in Zen, which means that theologically, Judaism and Zen do not contradict each other."

 Leonard Cohen's Personal Life